Artist - Lucinda Williams 2

 Ramblin' On My Mind

-Williams' first record, the songwriter set her musical compass with this compilation of traditional folk and country standards performed with accompanist John Grimaudo, who together toured the songs by Robert Johnson, Hank Williams, Roy Acuff and others before recording them for Folkways Records (later reissued by Smithsonian Folkways).
+For her first record back in 1979, Lucinda Williams set her musical compass with this compilation of traditional folk and country standards performed with accompanist John Grimaudo, who together toured the songs by Robert Johnson, Hank Williams, Roy Acuff and others before recording them for Folkways Records (later reissued by Smithsonian Folkways).

 12